Discussion of Modulation Techniques

 This five-day course is an in-depth study of modulations used in modern digital communication systems such as the IMT-2000 system and the wireline DSL systems.
 Modulation techniques covered include Gaussian Minimum Shift Keying (GMSK), pi/4-QPSK for wireless communications; Discrete Multitone (DMT), Quadrature Amplitude Modulation, QAM, Carrierless AM-PM, and CAP for wireline systems.
 Trellis coding, Viterbi algorithms, and multiple access techniques are also discussed, with particular emphasis on CDMA and WCDMA.
 There will be a special emphasis on the OFDM multiple access technique as well as an in-depth discussion of CDMA and WCDMA.

 This course on RF transceiver issues spends a full day covering digital modulation principles.
 Please see the outline for day four of the course.
-Sep 24-Sep 28, 2018: San Jose, CA: Presented by: Waleed Khalil
+Aug 09-Aug 13, 2021: San Diego, CA: Presented by: Waleed Khalil

 This three-day course focuses on digital modulation in a practical context.
 RF designs for cellular phones, wireless LANs, and other cordless products have a difficult journey from concept to mass production.
 Not only are specialist skills required to architect these systems, and to invent suitable circuit topologies, but also to solve the integration and manufacturability issues of a high volume product.
 This course teaches the practicalities of turning a prototype circuit into a design suitable for production.

 This online course covers the basics of analog and digital modulation formats. : On Demand, RF Mentor e-Learning: Presented by: Rex Frobenius